Ameya1393/Cyclistic-Project/README.md

 4) During my analysis, I identified interesting trends and saved this valuable information into a separate table for future reference.
 5) I prepared two Excel sheets, referred to as "Result Tables," containing the essential Key Performance Indicators (KPIs) that I intended to visualize during the data visualization phase.

-### Important SQL Functions Used - OUTERJOIN, INNER JOIN, SELECT, WHERE, GROUP BY, ORDER BY, DATE functions, CAST and ROUND.
+### Important SQL Functions Used - OUTER JOIN, INNER JOIN, SELECT, WHERE, GROUP BY, ORDER BY, DATE functions, CAST and ROUND.

+## I have attached a few Screenshots of the SQL code used for the Project -

 ## Tableau Data Visualization Overview-